photoprism/photoprism-docs/docs/user-guide/organize/people.md

     **This currently is a sponsor feature to thank everyone who supports the development of this application.**
     We'll let you know how to enable it when you sign up on [Patreon](https://link.photoprism.app/patreon) or [GitHub Sponsors](https://link.photoprism.app/sponsor).
     Your continued support [helps us](../../funding.md) provide [regular updates](https://docs.photoprism.app/release-notes/) and services like [world maps](https://try.photoprism.app/places).
-Thank you! 💜
+Thank you! :octicons-heart-fill-24:{ .heart .purple }

 ![Screenshot](img/person-hide-new.png){ class="shadow" }